Larry Holmes: Defeating Ali

 On October 2, 1980, at Caesars Palace in Las Vegas, Holmes defended his title against Muhammad Ali, who was coming out of retirement in an attempt to become the first four-time world heavyweight champion.
 Holmes dominated the 38-year-old Ali, winning every round on all three judges' scorecards.
 At the end of the tenth round, Ali's trainer stepped in to stop the fight as Holmes was inflicting major blows on Ali, handing Ali the only stoppage defeat of his career.
 After the win, Holmes received recognition as World Heavyweight Champion by The Ring.

 Ali blamed his poor performance on thyroid medication which he had been taking, saying that it helped him lose weight (he weighed 217½, his lowest weight since he fought George Foreman in 1974), but it also left him drained for the fight.

 Holmes seemed to show signs of sadness in punishing Ali so much during the fight.
-Tears appeared in Holmes' eyes during a post-fight interview.
+Tears appeared in Holmes's eyes during a post-fight interview.
 When asked why he was crying, he said that he respected Ali "a whole lot" and "he fought one of the baddest heavyweights in the world today, and you cannot take credit from him."

-Holmes' trainer Richie Giachetti called Holmes' pummeling of Ali "awful...the worst sports event I ever had to cover."
+Holmes's trainer Richie Giachetti called Holmes's pummeling of Ali "awful ... the worst sports event I ever had to cover."
 Actor Sylvester Stallone was ringside for the fight and said that it was like watching an autopsy on a man who is still alive.
 The Holmes fight is said to have contributed to Ali's Parkinson's syndrome.